kyma-project/test-infra/docs/prow/prow-installation-on-forks.md

 ### The config.yaml file

 The `config.yaml` file contains the basic Prow configuration.
-When you create a particular Prow job, it uses the Preset definitions from this file.
+When you create a particular ProwJob, it uses the Preset definitions from this file.
 See the example of such a file [here](../../prow/config.yaml).

 For more details, see the [Kubernetes documentation](https://github.com/kubernetes/test-infra/blob/master/prow/getting_started_deploy.md#add-more-jobs-by-modifying-configyaml).